Churches & Cemeteries

 Aenon Baptist Cemetery, North River

 The cemetery is located approximately eight miles from Truro on Highway 311.
 Many of the monuments date back to 1862.
 The Aenon Baptist Cemetery in Central North River was incorporated on April 14th, 1954.
-It is governed by a Board of Directors and is presently being maintained by Mr. Brian Sullivan as caretaker.
-The Aenon Baptist Church is also located on the property along with the cemetery.
+It is governed by a Board of Directors.
+The Aenon Baptist Church was located on the property along with the cemetery, but was demolished in 2012.
+There are two survey plans available for this property.
+To view them, please click pdf here (90 KB) .

 Crossroads Cemetery, Valley